SpeechieX/javascript-study-guide/README.md

 ```

-# What's In This Document
+# JavaScript Study Guide

-This is a list of JavaScript concepts meant to be used by beginners learning JavaScript.
-This is essentially a checklist for topics to study.
+This is a list of JavaScript concepts.
+This list can be used by beginners as a checklist of concepts to study.

 ## Primitives and Conditionals